PencilknightZX/Portfolio/README.md

 # Portfolio
-My personal portfolio!
-This repository showcases a collection of projects I've worked on, highlighting my skills in web development &amp; software engineering.
+My portfolio showcases a collection of projects I've worked on, highlighting my skills in web development & and software engineering.